liorcode/cloud-computing-course/messaging-app/README.md

 Send a message to a group of id `groupId`.
 This function uses an SQS queue to send the messages asynchronously to each member of the group.

+**Note**: When sending a group messages, we do not check for blocked users (same as WhatsApp for example).

 Parameters:

 - `sender`: The id of the sender